 All systems are expected to be operational by the middle of 2023.

-The second tranche of the Solar Schools program follows on from the ongoing rollout of rooftop solar systems on 30 schools across the Kimberley, Pilbara, Gascoyne Mid West and Goldfields Esperance regions, which started in 2020 and is due for completion mid year.
+The second stage of the Solar Schools program follows on from the ongoing rollout of rooftop solar systems on 30 schools across the Kimberley, Pilbara, Gascoyne Mid West and Goldfields Esperance regions, as part of Stage 1 of the program which started in 2020 and is due for completion mid year.

-The schools participating in the second tranche of the Solar Schools program are:
+The schools participating in the second stage of the Solar Schools program are:

 |Bayulu Remote Community School|